xp44mm/Notebook/Compilers/left-right.md

 lines \to \cdot \textbf{error}\ \text{'\n'}
 $$

 Also, state 0 is always on the bottom of the stack.
 The parser shifts the token **error** onto the stack, and then proceeds to skip ahead in the input until it has found a newline character.
-At this point the parser shifts the newline onto the stack, reduces $\textbf{error}\ \text{'\n'}$ to $lines$, and emits the diagnostic message “reenter previous line:” The special Yacc routine `yyerrok` resets the parser to its normal mode of operation. $\Box$
+At this point the parser shifts the newline onto the stack, reduces $\textbf{error}\ \text{'\n'}$ to $lines$, and emits the diagnostic message “reenter previous line:” The special Yacc routine `yyerrok` resets the parser to its normal mode of operation. □